You are going to open MOWI Global page

 • Participation in policy discussions

-• Feedback to public hearings on legislative changes
+• Feedback to open hearings regarding changes in legislation

 2. We prioritize